 Other than the 3D effects, I really like how the bright fresh colors make the website stand out.

 21. Handsome and Gorgeous Clothing

 I think that it is important to showcase your merchandise, even if your website isn’t finished yet.
 I also like the use of the jagged edge, giving it a layered fabric feel, which is appropriate for what they are selling.

 I like the white design with the subtle cityscape at the bottom; it gives it an interesting look.
 I also like how they use gray colors instead of the typical black on white, which gives it a less harsh look and helps to make the logo mark stand out more.

-Not only does this “coming soon” page have a color scheme that I really like, it also has a unique feature.
+Not only does this “coming soon” page have a color scheme that I really like, but it also has a unique feature.
 You can upload a photo of yourself and add glasses to your portrait so you can look like the character/mascot to the left (which you can then use as your avatar).

 It seems like they are using their “coming soon” page as more of a teaser, not really saying what they’re all about.
-All I can gather is that it has something to do with about movies (probably).
+All I can gather is that it has something to do with movies (probably).
 If you want to find out, you can sign up for email updates.